tracylynnlangford/OSU-Cybersecurity-Bootcamp-Project-1/README.md

 ![alt text](https://github.com/tracylynnlangford/OSU-Cybersecurity-Bootcamp-Project-1/blob/116668774516c3de41511eeb95400aeedf10885d/diagrams/TracyLangfordWeek12_Homework.drawio.png "Logo Title Text 1")

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to recreate the entire deployment pictured above.
-Alternatively, select portions of the Hosts file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select playbooks may be used to install only certain portions, such as Filebeat.

   - _TODO: Enter the playbook file._
 .